Saint Pierre and Miquelon: Climate

 Two other climatic elements are remarkable: the extremely variable winds and haze during the spring to early summer.

 Economy

-The inhabitants have traditionally earned their livelihood by fishing and by servicing the fishing fleets operating off the coast of Newfoundland.
+The economy of the islands, due to their location, has been dependent on fishing and servicing fishing fleets operating off the coast of Newfoundland.
+The economy has been declining, however, due to disputes with Canada over fishing quotas and a decline in the number of ships stopping at the islands.
+In 1992 an arbitration panel awarded the islands an exclusive economic zone of 12348 km2 to settle a longstanding territorial dispute with Canada, although it represents only 25 percent of what France had sought.
+The islands are heavily subsidized by France, which benefits the standard of living.
+The government hopes an expansion of tourism will boost economic prospects, and test drilling for oil may pave the way for development of the energy sector.

+Agriculture

 The climate and the small amount of available land militate against activities such as farming and livestock raising (weather conditions are severe, confining the growing season to a few weeks, and the soil contains significant peat and clay and is largely infertile).
 Since 1992 the economy has been in steep decline, following the depletion of fish stocks due to overfishing, the limitation of fishing areas and the ban imposed on all cod fishing by the Canadian Government.